 We generally offer all our eligible non-unionized U.S. employees, including the named executive officers, core employee benefits coverage.
-The benefits include medical and dental coverage, disability insurance, life insurance, and a discount program for our products.
-We also make a 401(k) retirement plan available to all eligible non-unionized U.S. employees as a means to save for retirement on a tax-advantaged basis.
+The benefits include medical and dental coverage, short- term disability insurance, life insurance, and a discount program for our products.
+All eligible non-unionized U.S. employees, including the named executive officers, may also obtain at their expense, long term disability insurance coverage, and participate in a 401(k) retirement plan as a means to save for retirement on a tax-advantaged basis.
 We provide a matching contribution under the 401(k) plan to all eligible participants.